andrew/ultimate-awesome/README.md

 - [awesome-tjsse-project](https://github.com/jwyjohn/awesome-tjsse-project) - 收集的同济软院的项目目录。.
 - [open-source-aviation](https://github.com/lucianosrp/open-source-aviation) - A list of open-source aviation projects and data.
 - [awesome-text-based-image-manipulation](https://github.com/martinduartemore/awesome-text-based-image-manipulation) - A curated list of text-based image manipulation methods.
-- [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
 - [awesome-design-dev](https://github.com/noobnooc/awesome-design-dev) - 🧑‍💻 Curate awesome design assets for developers.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).